 Clients trust us to handle their case properly and effectively

 Louisiana law only requires minimum liability coverage: $15,000 per person and $30,000 per accident.
 If that’s all you have, you’re not really fully covered, even if your policy is labeled that way.
-You’re more at risk if you don’t add UM or MedPay,
+You’re at greater risk if you don’t add UM or MedPay.

-Worse, Louisiana has a high number of uninsured or minimally insured drivers.
-That means the chances of getting hit by someone without enough insurance are higher than most people think.
+Worse, about 15% of Louisiana drivers have no insurance at all, and many others carry only the minimum required coverage.
+That means the chances of being hit by someone without enough insurance are higher than most people realize.

 We DO THE RIGHT THING